Non-pluripolar products on vector bundles and Chern--Weil formulae: The intersection theory of b-divisors

-\begin{definition} A \emph{birational model} of $X$ is a projective birational morphism $\pi:Y\rightarrow X$ from a \emph{smooth} variety $Y$.
-A morphism between two birational models $\pi:Y\rightarrow X$ and $\pi':Y'\rightarrow X$ is a morphism $Y\rightarrow Y'$ over $X$.
+\begin{definition} A \emph{birational model} of $X$ is a projective birational morphism $\pi\colon Y\rightarrow X$ from a \emph{smooth} variety $Y$.
+A morphism between two birational models $\pi\colon Y\rightarrow X$ and $\pi':Y'\rightarrow X$ is a morphism $Y\rightarrow Y'$ over $X$.

 We write $\Bir(X)$ for the isomorphism classes of birational models of $X$.
-It is a directed set under the partial ordering of domination, assuming resolution of singularities. \end{definition} We will usually be sloppy by omitting $\pi$ and say $Y$ is a birational model of $X$.
+It is a directed set under the partial ordering of domination. \end{definition} We will usually be sloppy by omitting $\pi$ and say $Y$ is a birational model of $X$.

-We remind the readers that as we assume $k$ to be perfect, smoothness of $Y$ is equivalent to its regularity.

 We write $\NS^1(X)$ for the Néron--Severi group of $X$ and $\NS^1(X)_K$ for $\NS^1(X)\otimes_{\mathbb{Z}}K$ for any subfield $K$ of $\mathbb{R}$.
 Given $\alpha,\beta\in \NS^1(X)_K$, we write $\alpha \leq \beta$ if $\beta-\alpha$ is pseudo-effective.
 More generally, we write $\NS^p(X)$ for the quotient of $\CH^p(X)$ by the numerical equivalence relation.
 See \cite[Section~19.1]{Ful}.
 Again, we denote the tensor product with $K$ by a sub-index $K$.